tailwindlabs/tailwindcss/docs/source/docs/flexbox-flex-grow-shrink.blade.md

 ## Responsive

-To control how a flex item grows or shrinks at a specific breakpoint, add a `{breakpoint}:` prefix to any existing utility class.
+To control how a flex item grows or shrinks at a specific breakpoint, add a `{screen}:` prefix to any existing utility class.
 For example, use `md:flex-no-shrink` to apply the `flex-no-shrink` utility at only medium screen sizes and above.

 For more information about Tailwind's responsive design features, check out the [Responsive Design](/docs/responsive-design) documentation.